Menu

 SIGN IN

-Black and white photo of women in choir robes singing and clapping enthusiastically with hands raised in a worship setting.
+Black and white photo of women in gospel choir robes singing and clapping enthusiastically with hands raised in a worship setting.

 A gospel choir leads the congregation in song during a Sunday service at the National Pentecostal Church, Johannesburg, South Africa.
 Photo by Dieter Telemans/Panos